This post may contain affiliate links. Read our disclosure policy.

 Make the filling:

-In a clean bowl, use an electric mixer to beat the cream until it begins to thicken.
+- In a separate clean bowl, use an electric mixer to beat the cream until it begins to thicken.
 Add the powdered sugar and beat until stiff peaks form.
 Fold into the chocolate mixture.

 Make the topping: